haehn/danielhaehn.com/slides/UMassBoston/a.md

 ---

+Future Work

+---

 <img src='the_gap/perception.009.png' class='myimg' style='position:fixed;top:0px;left:0px;z-index:0'>

 <img src='the_gap/perception.010.png' class='myimg fragment fade-in' data-fragment-index="2" style='position:fixed;top:0px;left:0px;z-index:1'>

 Note: So today I spoke about some advancements in regards to better understanding the brain and AI.<br><br>In reality, the gap between the two is very large<br><br>and we are just at the beginning in both fields.<br><br>
-massive research efforts are on the way and I am happy to contribute a little bit.<br><br>
+massive research efforts are on the way and I am happy to contribute my share.<br><br>
 before I take questions, I would like to...

 ---